Redeeming and rewriting our stories through the eyes of grace

 Additional Training for Bob and Liz: $1500.00

 Zimbabwe Mission Trip: Total cost of entire trip and ministry: $5000.00 (includes two round trip air tickets $1200 each) Zimbabwe components: $500 Lodging; $400 Fuel for transportation; Fund a Large Group Meal that blesses twenty of our partners: $200; $150 Orphan Home trip to Chicken Inn; Training Materials and Bibles: $500.00; We also are developing a special project fund to empower key Zimbabwean partners to live out their ministry to the highest degree.
 The first focus for this fund will be providing a vehicle for transportation.
 Interested in going to Zimbabwe with us?
-Ask us about our next ministry trip which is taking shape for 2022.
+Ask us about our next ministry trip in the fall of 2022 as the Pandemic in Southern Africa allows.

 Grace Eyes Ministries is accountable to a Board of Trustees, who ensure strict accountability and integrity in all operations.